 Get your wild meat tested

-If harvesting meat from the Mandatory Surveillance Zone, have your animal tested by submitting a sample to the various Sample Drop-off depots across the province.
-It is recommended to wait for your CWD sample test results before consuming the meat.
+- If harvesting meat from the Mandatory Surveillance Zone, have your animal tested by submitting a sample to the various Sample Drop-off depots across the province. - Wait for your CWD sample test results before consuming the meat.

 When storing